pablocid/docs/plugins/plugin-sanity-check.md

 ```

 This script executes the `tslint` command passing the tslint rules defined in `tslint.json` file.
 The installed `node_modules` will be excluded from the static analysis.
-Having `tslint.json` on root level allows using same TSLint rules for demo apps as well adding the same script.
+Having `tslint.json` on root level allows using the same TSLint rules for both demo apps by adding the same script.

 Now the command `npm run ci.tslint` will start a static analysis.

-## Checking whether your plugin will work in bundled NativeScript applications
+## Checking Whether Your Plugin Will Work in Bundled NativeScript Applications

 Key benefits of bundling a NativeScript app are:
 - increase the app start-up time